 By Cristina Souto Caviglia

-Hello fellow readers, my name is Cristina Souto Caviglia and among a lot of things, I happen to be a menswear fashion designer, but well if you really want to know a bit more about me … it’s 2020 just google me up or even better search me on Instagram (yes sorry, I am a millennial, so I take every publicity chance that I get).
-Now back to what I am here for: talk about fashion and feminism, and in this particular article about Paul Poiret’s Kimono dress and its effect in feminist history.
+Hello fellow readers, my name is Cristina Souto Caviglia and among a lot of things, I happen to be a menswear fashion designer, but well if you really want to know a bit more about me … it’s 2020 just google me up or even better search me on instagram (yes sorry, I am a millennial, so I take every publicity chance that I get).
+Now back to what I am here for: talk about fashion and feminism, and in this particular second article about a very unknown yet important garment in women’s history, the gymsuit.